 The idea of tuition free college has gained popularity among some politicians and state leaders over the past few years.
 The rising tuition and debt of graduates has been a driving force in these discussions.
 Minnesota Office of Higher Education staff prepared a brief discussing free college pros, cons, and alternatives Minnesota could adopt to lower tuition costs for students and families.
 The brief is summarized below.

-Most of what is discussed today as "free college" are last dollar scholarship programs covering tuition and mandatory fees for undergraduates after all other grants or scholarships have been applied.
-Examples of last dollar "free college" plans include the Tennessee Promise, the Oregon Promise, Minnesota's MnSCU Occupational Grant, as well as New York's recently adopted first-in-the-nation Excelsior Scholarship.
-Although each “free college” program is unique, plans typically include some combination of the following characteristics:
+“Free college” programs are generally last dollar scholarship programs that cover tuition for undergraduates after all other grants or scholarships have been applied.
+Examples of “free college” programs include the Tennessee Promise, the Hawaii College Promise, and the New York Excelsior Scholarship.
+Although aspects of each “free college” program may vary, plans typically include some combination of the following program components:

-Although language around these programs suggest that they make college "free” for undergraduates, typically these programs, in combination with other aid, cover less than half of the costs students and their families face when pursuing their postsecondary education.
-These "free college” programs cover student tuition, but do not address the non-tuition costs of attending college, such as books, transportation, and living expenses.
-These non-tuition expenses are not inconsequential, as they can often equal or exceed tuition.
+Although program language suggests that college is “free” for undergraduates, often these programs cover less than half of the costs to students and their families.
+“Free college” programs cover tuition, but may not cover fees, and typically do not cover other non-tuition costs such as books, transportation, and living expenses.

-The Office of Higher Education analyzed data on tuition and fees, Pell Grants, and Minnesota State Grants for Minnesota resident undergraduates enrolled at a public institution who applied for aid in the 2015-2016 academic year.
+The Office of Higher Education analyzed data on tuition and fees, Pell Grants, and Minnesota State Grants for Minnesota resident undergraduates enrolled at a public institution who applied for aid in the 2017-2018 academic year and projected results forward to the 2019-2020 academic year.

-Receiving Pell + State Grants Covering 100 Percent of Tuition & Fees, FY 2018 Estimates
+Minnesota Dependent Students Percent Receiving Pell + State Grants Covering 100 Percent of Tuition & Fees by Income, FY 2020 Estimates